The bees are coming!

 HarvesterAnt, you should accumulate food each turn.
 Vanquishing

-the bees using the default game setup is now possible, but should be
+the bees using the default game setup is now possible.

 Place keeps track only of its

 However, simply passing an entrance to a

 Place constructor will

 be problematic; we will need to have both the exit and the entrance before we

 can create a